bds-ailab/shaman/docs/bbo/heuristics.md

 ### Cooling schedules
 A cooling schedule is a decreasing function.
-Various different implementation of cooling schedules exist in the literature, with no clear concensus on the best one.
+Various different implementation of cooling schedules exist in the literature, with no clear consensus on the best one.
 Each cooling schedule depend on a cooldown factor, here noted $\alpha$, and an initial temperature $T_0$.

 In `bbo`, the following schedules have been implemented: